• Skip to main content

 Festive Fruit Cups

-These Fruit Cups are made extra special by the addition of one little extra ingredient.
+These Fruit Cups are made extra special by the addition of one little extra ingredient to your regular fruit salad.

 The magic ingredient here is grenadine.